 The Governance Committee operates under a written charter, adopted in April 2003 and most recently amended in August 2007.
 The Governance Committee is responsible for, among other things, identifying candidates to serve as directors of the Company consistent with criteria approved by the Board, and for making recommendations to the Board of qualified nominees for election or re-election as directors of the Company.
 It is also responsible for recommending to the Board, for the Board's approval, all committee members and chairpersons.
 The Governance Committee is responsible for establishing a system for, and monitoring the process of, performance reviews of the Board, its committees and key management personnel.
-The Governance Committee reviews the Corporate Governance Issues and Policies Guidelines (the "Corporate Governance Guidelines") from time to time and recommends to the Board any changes to the Corporate Governance Committee also monitors compliance with the Company's Ethical Business Conduct Policy Statement (the "Policy Statement.
+The Governance Committee reviews the Corporate Governance Issues and Policies Guidelines (the "Corporate Governance Guidelines") from time to time and recommends to the Board any changes to the Corporate Governance Guidelines.
+The Governance Committee also monitors compliance with the Company's Ethical Business Conduct Policy Statement (the "Policy Statement"), reviews the Policy Statement from time to time and provides recommendations to the Board for any changes to the Policy Statement.
 The Governance Committee also administers the Company's Related Person Transactions Approval Policy (the "Related Person Transactions Policy") and may from time to time recommend to the Board any changes to the Related Person Transactions Policy.
 Each member of the Governance Committee is an independent director, in accordance with the independence requirements of the New York Stock Exchange Corporate Governance Standards.
 The current members of the Governance Committee are Messrs.
 Langone (Chair), Armfield, Loo, Sams and Webster.